-Haemophilus Influenzae type B (HIB) - invasive disease -Osteomyelitis
+Haemophilus Influenzae type B (HIB) - invasive disease - Osteomyelitis

-- Physician to Notify Medical Officer of Health of case by fastest means possible - Close contacts <48 months old, who are not immune may require chemoprophylaxis - Household contacts of infected children should also receive prophylaxis - Masks recommended for visitors who will have extensive close contact with non-immune infants. - Invasive Haemophilus influenza type B is a notifiable disease
+- Physician to Notify Medical Officer of Health of case by fastest means possible - Consult physician regarding chemoprophylaxis for close contacts <48 months old, who are not immune. - Household contacts of infected children should also receive prophylaxis - Masks recommended for visitors who will have extensive close contact with non-immune infants. - · Invasive Haemophilus influenza type B is a notifiable disease

-Reference: CDC (2007) PHAC (2012) PHAC (2014)
+References: CDC (2007) PHAC (2012) PHAC (2014)

-Suspected/Known Disease or Microorganism ----------------- ------------ ---------------
+Suspected/Known Disease or Microorganism

 Hantavirus

-Fever, fatigue, muscle aches, pneumonia
+Clinical Presentation Fever, fatigue, muscle aches, pneumonia

+Infectious Substances How it is Transmitted
-Acquired from inhalation of rodent droppings, urine, and saliva

-Except for the Andes hantavirus, the virus does not spread through person-to-person contact
+Acquired from inhalation of rodent droppings, urine, and saliva Except for the Andes hantavirus, the virus does not spread through person-to-person contact

 Person-to-person transmission is very rare

+Precautions Needed Routine Practices

+Duration of Precautions

+Not applicable

+Incubation Period Period of Communicability

-Symptoms may develop between 1 and 5 weeks after exposure
+Symptoms may develop between 1 and 5 weeks after exposure Not applicable

-.
+Comments

 Physician to notify Medical Officer of Health of case by fastest means possible

+Suspected/Known Disease or Microorgan nism

+Helicobacter pylori

 Clinical Presentation

 Gastritis, duodenal and gastric ulcers

 Infectious Substances How it is Transmitted

 Stool and gastric biopsies Direct contact (possibly oral-fecal or fecal-oral)

 Transmission may also occur through food-borne, airborne, or waterborne pathways, as the water sewage system has been found to be an agent of dissemination

 Precautions Needed Routine Practices

-Routine Fractices

-Duration of Precautions Not applicable
+Duration of Precautions

+Not applicable

 Incubation Period Period of Communicability

+3-10 days Not applicable

+Comments

+Humans are likely the major reservoir.

-Hemolytic uremic syndrome (HUS) - (may be associated with Escherichia coli 0157: H7)
+Hemolytic uremic syndrome (HUS) - (may be associated with Escherichia coli O157: H7)